shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Sylla gasped.
 She shut her eyes, so she wouldn’t see what happened to her friend.
 Blood splattered onto her face, including her eye lids.
 A scurrying sound came from the other side.
 It was the last kobold in their section.

 “Go away!”
 Sylla yelled.
 “Run!
 Don’t climb!
-Run!”
+Run away!”

 The kobold stopped climbing and ran away, out of the cave.